 By Natasha & Cameron at The World Pursuit Travel

 One of the best the tours to take out of Reykjavík has to be a whale watching tour.
 It’s the perfect experience for anyone who loves wildlife.
 Of course, many people have never been fortunate enough to see a whale before, so if you’re in Reykjavík going on a tour provides a good chance of seeing one!

-All whale watching tours start at the Reykjavík harbour, which is walkable from just about anywhere in Reykjavík.
+All whale watching tours start at the Reykjavík harbour, which is walkable from anywhere in Reykjavík.
 We went with the company “Special Tours” and the comfort inside and out was fantastic.
-There’s a wonderful viewing platform, and even had Wi-Fi and a small café on board.
+There’s a wonderful viewing platform, plus Wi-Fi and a small café on board.